Some links in this post may be affiliate links

 Begonia lucerna are beautiful plants to add to your collection.
 These plants are available online on Etsy (Link to Etsy).

-Begonia lucerna prospers in medium to bright, indirect light, average warmth of 18-240C, humidity of 60-70% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+This spectacular Begonia thrives indoors with the right care, making it a popular choice among plant lovers.
+Begonia lucerna prospers in medium to bright indirect light, average warmth of 18-240C, humidity of 60-70% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.

 Angel Wing Begonia lucerna only needs repotting when it becomes extremely pot-bound as it grows best when slightly root-bound.
 Regular pruning is required to keep it neat, to reduce pest infestations and to rejuvenate growth.
 Keep reading for a detailed account on the best growing conditions and how to achieve them.

-Water your Begonia lucerna liberally during the growing period and allow the top 1-2 inches of soil to dry out slightly between waterings to keep the soil consistently moist.
+Water your Begonia lucerna liberally during the growing period and allow the top 1-2 inches of soil to dry out slightly between waterings.
+Keep the soil consistently moist but avoid overwatering as it can cause yellowing of leaves.

-Cut down on watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely to avoid wilting and leaf drop.
+Cut down on watering during the cold period as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid wilting, drooping and leaf drop.

 Angel Wing Begonia lucerna cannot tolerate soggy soil which can result in root-rot and eventual death of the plant.
 Ascertain that the pot has a drainage hole and that the soil is well-drained to prevent it from getting soggy.